-Living Stones is an international communion of youth Catholic communities born to announce Jesus Christ and the Beauty of the Church to those who look at the beauty of churches.
+Living Stones is an international communion of Christian youth communities which aims to announce Jesus Christ – that is, the Beauty of the Church – through the beauty of sacred and religious heritage.

-The Living Stones communities have a distinctive style that gives priority to the prayer, the intense community life, the simplicity of life, the attention to the poor and children and the fact that their service is completely free.
+The Living Stones communities have a distinctive style that gives priority to prayer, intense community life, theological and art-historical formation, simplicity, service, the attention to marginalised people and complete gratuity.

 Living Stones: evangelizing through art